subvisual/subvisual.com/src/posts/2023-02-16-getting-started-with-live-view-and-tailwind/index.md

 ## The Phoenix App

-The very first thing we'll need a Phoenix App, that will glue everything together.
+The very first thing we'll need is a Phoenix App, that will glue everything together.
 There are plenty of resources on [how to do that online](https://hexdocs.pm/phoenix/up_and_running.html), an eventually be able to run `mix phx.new sample`, to create our app, named Sample.